 DVD ripping is not always trouble-free, and chief among them is the ripped DVD audio out of sync with the video.
 Sometimes the audio goes ahead of the video, sometimes there is an audio delay or no audio.

 How to avoid the DVD sound "lip-sync" issue and restore out-of-sync audio after DVD ripping?
-The good news is that there are ways to adjust the sync settings manually, like VLC, KMPlayer, etc. But VLC won't fix audio video sync permanently.
-You have to reset every time you play the DVD movie.
-In this post, we'll share a way to permanently fix video audio desync errors after DVD ripping caused by Handbrake, VLC, MakeMKV, DVDFab, wondershare and others.
+There are some ways to manually adjust the sync settings using media players like VLC and KMPlayer.
+However, VLC does not permanently fix the audio-video sync issue, so you would have to reset it every time you play a DVD movie.
+In this post, we will share a method to permanently fix the video audio desync errors that can occur after ripping a DVD using software like Handbrake, VLC, MakeMKV, DVDFab, and others.

 Fix All A/V out of Sync Issues when Ripping DVDs